 United States must have completed the age-appropriate COVID vaccines for green card.
 They should provide documentation proving the completion of the vaccine series to the physician performing the USCIS medical exam.
 However, there are certain special situations that must be taken into account.
 Individuals may get a vaccination waiver if there is a serious contraindication that prevents the individual from getting vaccinated and the contraindication must be documented by the civil physician performing the exam.
 Religious and moral waivers are also taken into account in the event of not getting immunized due to those specific reasons and require documentation too.

 How Much Does The USCIS Medical Exam Cost?

 USCIS Medical Exam costs $450 and our primary care physician Dr. Syra Hanif will issue a health certificate which you will submit online to the U.S. Citizenship and Immigration Services portal.
 A psychiatrist PT Test is also required in some cases if USCIS asks you to.
 Psychiatrist PT Test will cost you $350.

 How To Prepare For Your USCIS Medical Exam?

-To have the medical exam appointment run smooth and trouble-free, make sure you bring with yourself a filled I-693 form and the following documents:
+To have the green card medical exam appointment run smoothly and trouble-free, make sure you bring with you a filled I-693 form and the following documents:

 - Photo identification (Driver’s License or Passport)